 Reputable solar panel brands guarantee their equipment and have lasting power.
 Be sure to work with an installer that will fully disclose the brands and equipment that they are installing!

 Nobody likes talking to a robot on the phone or having their call sent to India for a simple question.
-From a straight-forward sales process to consistent follow-up during the installation process, you need to know that you’re interests are being honored.
+Read our top questions to ask your solar installation company to ensure you can have a great installation experience.
+From a straight-forward sales process to consistent follow-up during the installation process, you need to know that you're interests are being honored.

 By choosing a local company, you know you'll speak to a human being who understands your goals.
 Make sure that the engineering team, design team, install team, and the sales team are all working together to ensure that clients get the best experience possible throughout the entire process.